jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

 - **type** - The type of the model, for example 'Linear'.
 - **name** - The name of the model, must be unique and not shared by multiple models.
-- **perInterval** - The frequency that the model is used to recalculate and store values - tied to the interval as a base unit, with a value of `1` resulting in the model being recalculated every interval, a value of `2` meaning recalculated every other interval, `3` waits for two intervals after every calculation and so on.
+- **perSyncPeriod** - The frequency that the model is used to recalculate and store values - tied to the sync period as a base unit, with a value of `1` resulting in the model being recalculated every sync period, a value of `2` meaning recalculated every other sync period, `3` waits for two sync periods after every calculation and so on.
 - **calculationTimeout** - The timeout for calculating using an algorithm, if this timeout is exceeded the calculation is skipped.
 Defaults set based on the algorithm used, see below.

-All models use `interval` as a base unit, so if the interval is defined as `10000` (10 seconds), the models will base their timings and calculations as multiples of 10 seconds.
+All models use `syncPeriod` as a base unit, so if the sync period is defined as `10000` (10 seconds), the models will base their timings and calculations as multiples of 10 seconds.

 ## Linear Regression